J.D. Candidates, 2015

 J.D.
 Candidates, 2016

 Steven Alagna is from Kansas City, Missouri.
 In 2011, he received his bachelor's degree from the University of Notre Dame where he majored in Political Science and Spanish and minored in Japanese.
-During his undergraduate career, Steven was a service and environmental commissioner for his dorm community and he volunteered as a mentor through the marching band's Bandlink program.
-After graduating, Steven served in AmeriCorps through the Alliance for Catholic Education, a two-year service teaching program established by Notre Dame.
-Steven taught middle school social studies in Jacksonville, Florida.
-As a first-year student at Washington University School of Law, Steven holds leadership roles in OUTLaw and the American Constitution Society.
+During his undergraduate career, Steven was a service and environmental commissioner for his dorm community, and he volunteered as a mentor through the marching band's Bandlink program.
+After graduating, Steven served in AmeriCorps for the Alliance for Catholic Education, a two-year service teaching program established by Notre Dame.
+Through this program, Steven taught middle school social studies in Jacksonville, Florida.
+As a second-year student at Washington University School of Law, Steven serves as co-president of OUTLaw and is the public service coordinator for the American Constitution Society.
+He is also a member of the National Moot Court Team.

-Gursharon Shergill is currently a first-year student at the law school.
-She attended Oakland University in Rochester, MI.
-Throughout her undergraduate career, Gursharon held various positions in healthcare providing care for elder residents and implementing social, recreational, and spiritual programs at a skilled nursing facility.
-After graduating with her B.S. in Public Administration and Public Policy and a minor in Biology, Gursharon worked as a Research Compliance Administrator, facilitating ethical research and ensuring the protection of human participants in research, at Wayne State University in Detroit, MI.
-Gursharon currently volunteers with Ready Readers, reading to preschool age children from low-income communities weekly to enhance early literacy skills.
-Gursharon is also a member of the Black Law Students Association, participating in bi-monthly volunteering at the St. Louis City Juvenile Detention Center.
-During the summer between her first and second year at the law school, Gursharon will be interning here in St. Louis at Thompson Coburn LLP.
+Gursharon Shergill is currently a second-year student at the law school.
+Throughout her undergraduate career at Oakland University, Gursharon held various positions in healthcare providing care for elder residents at a skilled nursing facility.
+Before coming to law school, Gursharon worked as a Research Compliance Administrator, facilitating ethical research and ensuring the protection of human participants in research, at Wayne State University in Detroit, MI.
+Active in the law school community, Gursharon is Social Action Chair of the Black Law Student Association, a member of the Honor Council, and a part of the Curriculum Committee.
+Gursharon also currently volunteers with Ready Readers.
+During the summer between her first and second year at the law school, Gursharon interned at Thompson Coburn LLP, in St. Louis.